 - bird skewer plus handle

-- extras: marinade injector, disposable gloves, plastic wrap, high heat or grilling gloves, cardboard boxes, lighter, trash bags, paper towels, large wide-mouth funnel
+- extras you will need: marinade injector, disposable gloves, plastic wrap, high heat or grilling gloves, cardboard boxes, lighter, trash bags, paper towels, large wide-mouth funnel

-Measuring the Pot for Oil!
+⭐️YOU MUST DO THIS STEP FIRST⭐️ Measuring the Pot for Oil!
 This step is super important and you need to do it first!
-Using water displacement is the best way to know how much oil you will need to fry your turkey.
+Water displacement is the best way to know how much oil you need to fry your turkey.

 - Once you have bought your turkey, place it inside your frying pot and fill the pot up with water until the bird is covered.
 Use can use your outdoor yard hose or a bathtub to make this easier than trying to do it in your kitchen sink (unless you have a big and deep sink).